-Develop a planting plan: Create a comprehensive plan that outlines where different tree species will be planted.
+Develop a planting plan: Create a comprehensive plan that outlines where different tree and hedge species will be planted.
 Choose a variety of native trees like Hazel, Rowan, Crab apple, and Hawthorn that are well-suited to the area's climate and soil conditions.
 Consult with local arborists or horticultural experts to ensure the best selection for each location, taking into account drainage issues and flood risk management.
+Exploring funding options for each plan.